 Leaving your home country and immigrating to Luxembourg

 Luxembourg can be an attractive location for families from neighbouring countries and non-EU families looking for an alternative jurisdiction.

-Careful consideration and professional planning are often necessary to prevent being confronted with exit taxes in one’s former home jurisdiction, or a situation where the move out of the country is not legally recognised, particularly for tax purposes.
+Careful consideration and professional planning are often necessary to prevent being confronted with exit taxes in your former home jurisdiction, or a situation where the move out of the country is not legally recognised, particularly for tax purposes.

 Taking the step